-Following the recent settlement of the legal challenge to the Affordable Care Act (ACA) in the US, now there are going to be some major changes in the healthcare.
-Many institutions are now looking for ways they can be able to improve within the healthcare landscape and they want to reach the new level of accuracy, proficiency, and patient care/safety.
-The combination of the marketplace as well as regulatory forces like the consolidation trends, hospital productivity, fluctuating federal reimbursement policies and ever-changing ownership patterns, form an important necessity of identifying other ways of producing quality and reducing costs.
-Today’s healthcare has many uncertainties and this has made it hard for anyone to predict what its future holds.
+Following the recent settlement of the legal challenge to the Affordable Care Act (ACA) in the US, there are going to be some major changes in the healthcare industry.
+Many institutions are now looking for ways they can be able to improve within the healthcare landscape and they want to reach a new level of accuracy, proficiency, and patient care/safety.
+The combination of the marketplace as well as regulatory forces like consolidation trends, hospital productivity, fluctuating federal reimbursement policies, and ever-changing ownership patterns, form an important necessity for identifying other ways of producing quality and reducing costs.
+Today’s healthcare landscape has many uncertainties and this has made it hard for anyone to predict what its future holds.
 However, pharmacy is an aspect that will play a major role in shaping the changing healthcare landscape.
 Some of the things you should watch for in the changing healthcare sector include:

-3.)
-It will reduce costs: Advancement in technology in the healthcare landscape will help lower the overall cost on the entire industry.
-Because technology makes services be easily available, more patients will be treated in a well-organized and efficient manner that will eventually reduce the costs.
+- It will reduce costs: Advancements in technology in the healthcare landscape will help lower the overall cost of the entire industry.
+Because technology makes services easily available, more patients will be treated in a well-organized and efficient manner that will eventually reduce costs.
 According to research, if US corporations use telemedicine then it could possibly supply more than 5.5 billion a year in healthcare savings.

-Due to high-tech and growing workforce in the healthcare industry, there will be fewer people in hospitals.
-Patients will be given immediate answers wherever they are and they will find it easier to just stay home and get instructions from a doctor through a mobile app, phone call etc. Everything will be readily available, thus, people won’t see the need of booking for an appointment with their doctor, take time off from work and then go to the hospital.
+Due to technology and a growing workforce in the healthcare industry, there will be fewer people in hospitals.
+Patients will be given immediate answers wherever they are and they will find it easier to just stay home and get instructions from a doctor through a mobile app, phone call, etc. Everything will be readily available, thus, people won’t see the need to book an appointment with their doctor, take time off from work, and then go to the hospital.

-Insurance companies have already implemented the necessary changes so that high cost or high-risk patients can stay out of the hospitals.
+Insurance companies have already implemented the necessary changes so that high-cost or high-risk patients can stay out of the hospitals.
 This measure will affect hospitals and patients but will be helpful to insurance companies since they will be saving money.
-Managers have already been hired to monitor patients that are considered to be high cost and make sure they maintain a healthy lifestyle so that they won’t end up in hospitals.
+Managers have already been hired to monitor patients who are considered to be high-cost and make sure they maintain a healthy lifestyle so that they won’t end up in hospitals.
 The high-tech and growing workforce will keep people healthy and help them stay out of hospitals; this is beneficial to patients but what about the nurses, doctors as well as support staff in hospitals?
-This means that some of them might lack jobs or few people will want to be doctors or nurses.
+This means that some of them might lack jobs, or few people will want to be doctors or nurses.